What do our school visits involve?

 It’s fun, fast, energetic, and competitive and can be played in any sports hall space.

-Our wheelchair sport roadshow travels throughout Buckinghamshire and the surrounding counties.
+Our wheelchair relay challenge travels throughout Buckinghamshire and the surrounding counties.
 We bring all the equipment and instructors needed to introduce the children to sport.

 WheelPower’s Relay Challenge is based on the former Paralympic sport Wheelchair Slalom.
 Students will learn the basics of wheelchair sport and test their skills and speed on our challenging relay course using our sports wheelchairs.